bdunko/Charon-s-Obol/notes/Obol/Sprints/Sprint 06-29.md

 		- [ ] To make a curved path projectile, x and y simply need to follow different functions over the same time interval; aka use two tweens (one for x and one for y) with different trans.
 One linear and one expo (or other) will achieve this effect.
 	- [ ] Just make a single projectile (animated); recolor depending on status being applied.
 	- [ ] Souls spent to defeat monsters should move to them somehow (turn into particles and move to the coin or whatever)
+	- [ ] When a monster attempts to activate with no target, it should just shake slightly.

 ### Done
 - [ ] **Building Blocks Revisit**